inneralien/LongFellow/PortExtractor/README.txt

 module uart_kern (
 // Top level UART Kernel module
-// All pins are blah blah blah input  wire           clk,
+// All pins are blah blah blah input  wire           clk, // posedge active
                         // The main clock for the system.
 The
                         // valid frequency range is 25MHz to
                         // 250MHz

-  input  reg            reset,
+  input  reg            reset,  // asynch
                         // Core reset.
 Active high in all cases.
                         // More text that describes this port
                         // Even more text to describe what this port does